 8. Reduce and mitigate the impacts of discarded and lost fishing gear.

 Some of the most dangerous hazards posed by marine debris come from lost or discarded fishing gear in the open ocean.
-This includes gillnets, traps, and heavy metal equipment that change the biochemical composition of the marine environment, entangle and kill marine organisms, impede navigation, introduce toxic chemicals into the food web, and impose massive cleanup costs for coastal communities.
-The President can work with other federal agencies to mandate more stringent reporting, monitoring, and retrieval projects to recover and reprocess lost materials.
-There are many unique, innovative solutions to generate new products from the materials that are recovered.
+This includes gill nets, traps, and heavy metal equipment that change the biochemical composition of the marine environment, entangle and kill marine organisms, impede navigation, introduce toxic chemicals into the food web, and impose massive cleanup costs for coastal communities.
+The President can work with other federal agencies to mandate more stringent reporting, monitoring, and retrieval projects to recover lost materials.
+There are many unique, innovative solutions that can be employed generate new products from the materials that are recovered.
 One example is Netplus, an alternative to virgin fibers that’s made of recovered fishing nets.
 They’ve worked with 50 fisheries in South America and collected over 2.6 million pounds of discarded material to date!